The Daily Progress, Charlottesville, VA Feb. 9, 1988

 TIFFANY MARIE SHIFFLETT

-Tiffany Marie Shifflett, 6, of Fairfax died Saturday of metachromatic leuko-dystrophy at Iliff Nursing Home in Dunn Loring.
+Tiffany Marie Shifflett, 6, of Fairfax died Saturday [9 Feb 1991] of metachromatic leukodystrophy at Iliff Nursing Home in Dunn Loring.
 Tiffany was born Oct.
 31, 1984, in Falls Church to Robert J. and Carol Lynn Shifflett.
 She is survived by her parents; one sister, Christina Lynn Shifflett; and her grandfather, William B. Shifflett, all of Fairfax.
-Funeral services will be held at 2 p. m. tomorrow at Green Funeral Home, 721 Elden St. in Herndon.
+Funeral services will be held at 2 p. m. tomorrow at Green Funeral * Home, 721 Elden St. in Herndon.
 Burial will be at National Memorial Park in Falls Church.